 For a sales job to be a sales job, you will be expected to sell something.
 Whether you are expected to sell a tangible product or a service, you will always sell to a customer.
-Knowing that the foundation of sales begins with the simple yet powerful rule that your customers are your first and primary priority.
+The foundation of sales begins with a simple yet powerful rule that your customers are your first and primary priority.

-While you will have to meet the expectations of your employer and sales manager, never let your focus to your customer weaken.
-If you start every work day by asking yourself how you can improve the service you provide to your customers, you will be well on your way to a long and successful career in sales.
+While you will have to meet the expectations of your employer and sales manager, never let your focus on your customer weaken.
+If you start every workday by asking yourself how you can improve the service you provide to your customers, you will be well on your way to a long and successful career in sales.

-Activity is a key to sales success.
+Activity is the key to sales success.
 In general, the more prospects you talk with, the more likely it is that you will find someone who is ready to buy what you are selling.
+It's a numbers game.
 When rookie salespeople begin their careers, their sales skills are often raw and rough around the edges.
 To compensate for their "less than fully developed skills," most sales managers will have very clear activity level expectations.

 Make Time for Training